filipy1/DS_workflow_app/README.md

-# Basuc data preprocessing app
+# Basic data preprocessing app
 ### The aim of this application is to quicken the basic preprocessing of data before using it for ML/analysis purposes
 Supported features -
 1. Categorical data encoding